myDevicesIoT/cayenne-docs/docs/IOTREADY.md

 - **Description:** be sure to enter in a brief description of your company that customers can use to get a quick overview of your company.
 - **Logo:** be sure to upload an image file to be used when displaying your company’s logo.
 When customers view information on your company, or select your company’s hardware in Cayenne dashboard, they will see this logo.

-  *TIP: We recommend a high quality, 600x600 pixel image.*
+  *TIP: We recommend using a high quality, 600x600 pixel image for the logo.*

 <p style="text-align:center"><br/><img src="http://cloudfront-mydevices-wordpress.s3.amazonaws.com/wp-content/uploads/20170224130941/mydevices-partners-page-highlights.png" width="660" height="421" alt="myDevices Partners page"><br/><br/></p>